 Cut the Paper

 First, take your gift and figure out which side will be facing up.
 You’ll want the tape to be on the bottom, so place the gift face down on your paper as you measure it out.
 One of the biggest mistakes I used to make was using way too much paper.
 You’ll want to cut the paper so there is very little excess.

 Now bring the paper together and tape it directly to the item.
 You don’t want to use too many pieces of tape, and make sure you pull the paper really tight around your gift.

-Easy Tip: To make things look extra professional, we always fold the cut edge of the paper so it has a clean edge.
+Easy Tip: To make things look extra professional, I always fold the cut edge of the paper so it has a clean edge.
 Also, loop your tape (like in the photo above) so you can hide it underneath the paper and it won’t show!

 Fold the Sides

 This is where things can get a little tricky.
 Make sure to cut any excess off the sides, so you don’t have to fold too much.
 Then, it’s all about making sure you crisply fold down the edges.
 Things will be a lot easier if you fold the sides tightly.